Materials-Consortia/OPTIMADE/optimade.rst

 OPTIMADE Regular Expression Format
 ----------------------------------
-This section defines a string representation for regular expressions (regexes) to be referred to from other parts of the specification.
+This section defines a unicode string representation of regular expressions (regexes) to be referenced from other parts of the specification.
-This format will be referred to as an "OPTIMADE regex".
+The format will be referred to as an "OPTIMADE regex".

-Depending on the context in which an OPTIMADE regex appear, a delimiter may be required to enclose the regex (e.g., double quotes or a slash character) and some outer-level escape rules may apply.
+Regexes are commonly embedded in a contexts where they need to be enclosed by delimiters (e.g., double quotes or slash characters).
+If this is the case, it is likely that some outer-level escape rules apply to allow the end delimiter to appear within the regex.
-Such delimiters and outer escape rules are not a part of the OPTIMADE regex format itself and have to be clarified when this format is referenced.
+Such delimiters and escape rules are *not* included in the definition of the OPTIMADE regex format itself and needs to be clarified when this format is referenced.
-For example, if the string representing the regex is serialized as part of JSON data, the JSON escape rules for strings apply to distinguish an enclosing double quote from one that is part of the regex string.
-The format documented here applies to the string after the JSON data has been deserialised.
+The format defined in this section applies after such outer escape rules have been applied (e.g., when all occurences of ``\/`` have been translated into ``/`` for a format where an unescaped slash character is the end delimiter).
+Likewise, if an OPTIMADE regex is embedded in a serialized data format (e.g., JSON) this section documents the format of the unicode string resulting from unserialization of that format.

 The format is a subset of the format described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__.
 The format is closely inspired by the subset recommended in the JSON Schema standard, see `JSON Schema: A Media Type for Describing JSON Documents 2020-12, section 6.4 <https://json-schema.org/draft/2020-12/json-schema-core#section-6.4>`__.
-However, OPTIMADE has decided to restrict the subset further to better align it with the features available in common database backends and clarified which characters can be escaped.
+However, OPTIMADE has decided to restrict the subset further to better align it with the features available in common database backends and to clarify the limitations of character classes and character escapes.
-The intent is that the specified format also is a subset of the `PCRE2 regex format <https://www.pcre.org/current/doc/html/>`__, making the format directly useful without translation in a wide range of regex implementations.
+The intent is that the specified format also is a subset of the `PCRE2 regex format <https://www.pcre.org/current/doc/html/>`__ to make the format directly useful (without translation) in a wide range of regex implementations.

 Hence, an OPTIMADE regex is a regular expression that adheres to `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__ with the additional restrictions described in the following.
 The regex is interpreted according to the processing rules that apply for an expression where only the Unicode variable is set to true of all variables set by the RegExp internal slot described by `ECMA-262, section 21.2.2.1 <https://262.ecma-international.org/11.0/#sec-notation>`__.
 Furthermore, it can only use the following tokens and features (this list is partially quoted from the JSON Schema standard):

 - Individual Unicode characters, as defined by the `JSON specification <https://json-schema.org/draft/2020-12/json-schema-core#RFC8259>`__.
-- A literal escape of one of the syntax characters or the character ``/``, i.e., the escape character (``\``) followed by one of the following characters ``^ $ \ . * + ? ( ) [ ] { } | /`` to represent that literal character.
+- A literal escape of one of the syntax characters, i.e., the escape character (``\``) followed by one of the following characters ``^ $ \ . * + ? ( ) [ ] { } |`` to represent that literal character.
-- Simple character classes (e.g., ``[abc]``) and range character classes (e.g., ``[a-z]``).
+- Simple character classes (e.g., ``[abc]``) and range character classes (e.g., ``[a-z]``) with the following constraints:

+  * The class has to be ordered so that it does not start with the character ``[``.
+  * If the first character is ``]`` it designates a class that includes a literal ``]`` (and not an empty class).
+    The ``]`` character cannot appear anywhere else in the class.
+  * The character ``-`` designates ranges unless it appears at the start or end of the class.
+  * A literal ``\`` is represented by an escaped backslash ``\\``.
+  * Except for as specified above, all characters represent themselves literally (including syntax characters).
+  * Each literal character can appear in the class at most once.

-- Complemented character classes (e.g., ``[^abc]``, ``[^a-z]``)
+- Complemented character classes (e.g., ``[^abc]``, ``[^a-z]``).
 - Simple quantifiers: ``+`` (one or more), ``*`` (zero or more), ``?`` (zero or one).
+  (These can only appear directly after a character, group, or character class.)
 - The beginning-of-input (``^``) and end-of-input (``$``) anchors.
 - Simple grouping (``(...)``) and alternation (``|``).

 Note that compared to the JSON Schema standard, lazy quantifiers (``+?``, ``*?``, ``??``) are NOT included, nor are range quantifiers (``{x}``, ``{x,y}``, ``{x,}``).
-Furthermore, there is no support for character classes shorthands via the backslash character ``\`` and a letter, nor is there a way to represent a unicode character by its code point.
+Furthermore, there is no support for character class shorthands via the backslash character ``\`` and a letter, nor is there a way to represent a unicode character by its code point (i.e., one has to include it as the literal unicode character).

-The expression matches the string at any position unless it contains a leading beginning-of-input (``^``) or trailing end-of-input (``$``) anchor listed above, i.e., the anchors are not implicitly assumed.
+An OPTIMADE regex matches the string at any position unless it contains a leading beginning-of-input (``^``) or trailing end-of-input (``$``) anchor listed above, i.e., the anchors are not implicitly assumed.
 For example, the OPTIMADE regex "es" matches "expression".

-OPTIMADE regexes that utilizes tokes and features documented by ECMA-262 beyond the designated subset is allowed to have an undefined behavior,i.e., it MAY match or not match any string, or MAY produce an error.
+Regexes that utilizes tokes and features documented by ECMA-262 beyond the designated subset are allowed to have an undefined behavior,i.e., they MAY match or not match *any* string, or MAY produce an error.
 Implementations that do not produce errors in this situation are RECOMMENDED to generate warnings if possible.

   Compatibility notes:

-  Since the specification tolerates regexes using tokens and features beyond the defined subset (with undefined behavior), a regex can be directly handed over to an internal regex engine as long as it is compatible with the defined subset without need for validation or translation.
+  The specification tolerates (with undefined behavior) regexes using tokens and features beyond the defined subset.
+  Hence, a regex can be directly handed over to any internal regex engine that is compatible with the defined subset without need for validation or translation.
-  Compatibility with other regex formats may change between language versions and options provided to the respective implementation.
+  Compatibility with other regex formats may change between language versions and options.
-  However, using third-party sources, e.g., the [Regular Expression Engine Comparison Chart](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816)), we have collected the following information as a general guide [TODO WIP: check this]:
+  As a general guide we have used third-party sources, e.g., the `Regular Expression Engine Comparison Chart <https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816>`__ to collect the following information:

+  * `ECMAScript <https://262.ecma-international.org/>`__ and `PCRE <https://www.pcre.org/>`__ (both v1 and v2) are meant to be compatible by design.

-  * The following regex formats appear to be compatible: ECMAScript, PCRE (both v1 and v2), POSIX ERE, Python, Ruby, Tcl ARE, Java, .NET, MySQL, XPath, `MongoDB <https://www.mongodb.com/docs/manual/reference/operator/query/regex/>`__, `MS SQL Server <https://learn.microsoft.com/en-us/sql/ssms/scripting/search-text-with-regular-expressions>`__, `Oracle <https://docs.oracle.com/cd/B13789_01/appdev.101/b10795/adfns_re.htm>`__, `IBM Db2 <https://www.ibm.com/docs/en/db2/11.5?topic=sql-regular-expression-control-characters>`__, `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/regexp-syntax.html>`__, `Snowflake <https://docs.snowflake.com/en/sql-reference/functions-regexp.html>`__, `Splunk <https://docs.splunk.com/Documentation/Splunk/9.0.3/SearchReference/Regex>`__, `DuckDB <https://duckdb.org/docs/sql/functions/patternmatching.html#regular-expressions>`__.
+  * The following regex formats appear to be compatible: `Perl <https://perldoc.perl.org/perlre>`__, `POSIX ERE <https://en.wikibooks.org/wiki/Regular_Expressions/POSIX-Extended_Regular_Expressions>`__, `Python <https://docs.python.org/3/library/re.html>`__, `Ruby <https://ruby-doc.org/3.2.2/Regexp.html>`__, `Rust <https://docs.rs/regex/latest/regex/>`__, `Java <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html>`__, `.NET <https://learn.microsoft.com/en-us/dotnet/standard/base-types/details-of-regular-expression-behavior>`__, `MySQL <https://dev.mysql.com/doc/refman/8.0/en/regexp.html>`__, `MongoDB <https://www.mongodb.com/docs/manual/reference/operator/query/regex/>`__, `MS SQL Server <https://learn.microsoft.com/en-us/sql/ssms/scripting/search-text-with-regular-expressions>`__, `Oracle <https://docs.oracle.com/cd/B13789_01/appdev.101/b10795/adfns_re.htm>`__, `IBM Db2 <https://www.ibm.com/docs/en/db2/11.5?topic=sql-regular-expression-control-characters>`__, `Elasticsearch <https://www.elastic.co/guide/en/elasticsearch/reference/current/regexp-syntax.html>`__, `Snowflake <https://docs.snowflake.com/en/sql-reference/functions-regexp.html>`__, `Splunk <https://docs.splunk.com/Documentation/Splunk/9.0.3/SearchReference/Regex>`__, `DuckDB <https://duckdb.org/docs/sql/functions/patternmatching.html#regular-expressions>`__.
   * XML Schema regexes are compatible except that they are implicitly anchored: i.e., the beginning-of-input ``^`` and end-of-input ``$`` anchors must be removed, and missing anchors replaced by ``.*``.
   * SQLite supports regexes via libraries and thus can use a compatible format (e.g., PCRE2).
-  * Basic POSIX regular expressions requires grouping to be escaped, i.e. ``\(``, ``\)``.
+  * Basic POSIX regular expressions differ from the defined format in that it requires groupings to be escaped, i.e. ``\(``, ``\)``.
-  * Rust regexes are compatible except they do not recognize ``\/`` for a literal ``/``, which would have to be translated into just a single ``/`` for a literal match.